 - The top part of the building can only be climbed from some directions-there's no special trick involved.
 Keep circling until you find it.

 - Rank 15: Stop a Crime in Progress in each district.

-Sheldon Park almost never spawns crimes in progress, and the only ones on the bridge are, infuriatingly, story scripted at the beginning of the game.
+- Sheldon Park almost never spawns crimes in progress, and the only ones on the bridge are, infuriatingly, story scripted at the beginning of the game.
 There's a trick, though.
-If you get a crime in Sheldon park, beat all but the last enemy, then lead them to the southernmost area of the arena, which counts as the bridge, before finishing him off.
+If you get a crime in Sheldon park, beat all but the last enemy, then lead them to the southernmost area of the arena before finishing him off, the fight may count as occurring on the bridge.
 Alternately, some Industrial District crimes will count for the bridge and the park areas, seemingly at random.